mjvn9/Telling-Stories-With-Data-Portfolio/critique-by-design-women-parliament.md

 <img width="1395" height="2048" alt="image" src="https://github.com/user-attachments/assets/2c60f17d-de71-4982-aed6-0608fdbcbae7" />

-My first goal was to break the information into **two visuals** that complemented each other instead of one overly busy one:
+My first goal was to break the information into **two visuals** that complemented each other instead of one busy one:

 1. **A simple line chart** that focuses on only a handful of countries (top performers, lowest performers, and the EU average).